 See More information on Tabor Tools Hedge Shears

-Fiskars Steel bypass pruners is reasonably priced shear which is ideal for cutting stems and light plant branches.
-The simple and no fuss design of the pruner makes it convenient to use for any light to medium pruning needs.
+Fiskars Steel bypass pruners are reasonably priced shear which is ideal for cutting stems and light plant branches.
+The simple and no-fuss design of the pruner makes it convenient to use for any light to medium pruning needs.

-For more natural and effortless cut, the low-friction coating allows the cutting blades to glide through woods and thick branches.
-It also prevents the edges from getting stuck of plant saps and debris or other viscous plant fluids.
+For a more natural and effortless cut, the low-friction coating allows the cutting blades to glide through woods and thick branches.
+It also prevents the edges from getting stuck in plant saps and debris or other viscous plant fluids.

-The shear has a 5/8" cutting diameter which allows you to cut most of the thicker branches in your garden.
+The shear has a 5/8″ cutting diameter which allows you to cut most of the thicker branches in your garden.
 The tool is made from SK-5 all steel, which provides excellent durability and increases the life of the pruner.
-The sturdy return springs work very well to keep the pruner mouth open for the cut.
+The sturdy return springs work very well to keep the pruner’s mouth open for the cut.